ccampo133/akka_streams_vs_rx_reactor/README.md

     );
 ```

-So that's all great, but can't we do better?
+So that's all great, but can we do better?
 I mean from all the original stream
 values it's only the element 0 that will trigger the exception, can't we somehow just
 skip it?
 Well, yes we can, let's check `onErrorContinue` operator